Refer A Friend

 About You

 You will have relevant hand therapy experience with clinical skills in assessment and intervention centred on occupational performance.
-You will have a passion and desire to work in hand therapy within a team environment as an occupational therapist, and to be involved in quality improvement work within occupational therapy and across the wider allied health and inter-disciplinary teams.
+You will have a passion and desire to work in hand therapy within a team environment as an occupational therapist, and have proven skills in quality improvement work – this could be within occupational therapy and across the wider allied health and inter-disciplinary teams.

 You can expect to be well supported in your role.
 You will receive mentoring, supervision and professional development so that you can grow as an occupational therapist and progress in your career.